dslab-epfl/svshi/svshi/documentation/documentation.md

 The runtime verification takes place in the `runtime` module.
 It leverages the `conditions.py` file, generated by the `verification` module and copied over to `runtime` by the `core` module.
 This file contains a function, `check_conditions()`, that, given a `PhysicalState` and multiple `AppState` (one per installed app) instances, returns a boolean representing whether the apps' conditions are preserved.
 It does so by constructing a conjunctive boolean expression with all the apps' `invariant()` functions.

 Before calling an app `iteration()` function, SVSHI checks whether the current physical state (along with its app state) is valid, namely whether it satisfies the invariants or not.
 If it is valid, the app is executed and if the produced state is invalid, then the app is stopped (it will not run anymore) and the state is not updated.
 If instead the state before running the app is not valid, the app is executed and the check is performed later.
 The idea here is that some states are invalid because an event just occured in the physical world (e.g., a button was pressed or a presence was detected) and a particular app implements the functionality to make it valid again (e.g., set a light to "on" or open a window).
-Thus, other apps that are running in the same iteration as this one will receive an invalid state and produce an invalid one because they will not make the changes that this particular app has to make to have a valid state again.
+Thus, other apps that are running in the same iteration as this one will receive an invalid state and produce an invalid one because they will not perform the changes that this particular app has to do to make the state valid again.
 This is why we can only kill apps that transform a valid state into an invalid one, and, if a state remains invalid, we have to stop all apps as we cannot know which one did not behave correctly.

 Once all apps have been called, the produced states are merged and SVSHI verifies that they satisfy the invariants.
 If it is not the case, SVSHI restores the physical state to the _last valid physical state_ and stops all the apps.
 The _last valid physical state_ is a copy of the physical state that SVSHI maintains internally: everytime the merge operation after executing the apps produces a valid physical state, it stores it as the _last valid physical state_.
 When the physical state is valid, the physical updates are propagated to KNX and the app state is updated (see [Section 4.3.5](#435-execution)).